-While hiding a trash can under the sink is a common solution, it’s not always possible depending on your kitchen design, and home cooks know it’s best to have your trash or compost bin easily accessible when you’re busy in the kitchen.
-Fortunately, there are functional options out there that aren’t total eyesores.
+The good news is that there are options out there that won’t be an eyesore in your space — and enough of them that it should be fairly easy to find one that fits the style and size you need.
 “Trash cans are not as ugly as they used to be,” says Jessica McCarthy, creative director at the online decorating platform Decorist.
 “Companies are trying to create trash cans you can leave out in your kitchen and have them be somewhat attractive.”
-We spoke with McCarthy and four other design pros to find the best-looking garbage solutions.
+We spoke with McCarthy and six other design pros to find the best-looking garbage solutions.

 Best-looking multi-compartment kitchen trash cans

 Minimalist options from Dutch brand Brabantia came recommended by three of our designers.
 With legs that evoke mid-century modern furniture — and make cleaning up underneath easier — this model stands flush against a wall to save space and comes in a variety of neutral shades that blend in with different kitchen designs.
 “I love the Brabantia Bo because it doesn’t even look like a trash can,” says Alessandra Wood, director of style at Modsy.
 “Its beautiful design seems more like a plant stand and fits into any modern home.”
-Its two compartments keep your recycling or compost separate from your trash.
+The trash can contains two compartments, which keep your recycling or compost separate from your trash.

 This more compact, step-pedal version of the Bo can be tucked into a nook in a smaller kitchen.